vatpac-technology/sops/docs/enroute/Brisbane Centre/ISA.md

 ## Extending
 !!! warning "Important"
     Due to the large geographical area covered by this sector and it's neighbours, controllers are reminded of their obligations under the [ATS Policy](https://vatpac.org/publications/policies) when extending.
 Ensure that you have sufficiently placed visibility points to cover your primary sector and any secondary, extended sectors in their entirety.

+### CPDLC
+The Primary Communication Method for ISA is [CPDLC](../../../client/cpdlc).

+The CPDLC Station Code is `YISA`.

+Voice may be used in lieu when applicable.

 ## Sector Responsibilities
 ISA and its subsectors are purely Classes A, E and G of airspace.
 [Standard separation procedures](../../../separation-standards) apply.